‘Blood money’? Purdue settlement would rely on opioid sales

 Massachusetts is among the several states that have pledged to continue pushing back in court against the company and especially members of the Sackler family, which owns Purdue.
 On Tuesday, North Carolina became the latest state to sue the Sacklers.

-Stamford, Connecticut-based Purdue, cast as a major villain in the opioid crisis in more some 2,600 lawsuits brought by state, local and tribal governments, hospitals, unions and others, filed for bankruptcy on Sunday in the first step toward putting the settlement into effect.
+Stamford, Connecticut-based Purdue, cast as a major villain in the opioid crisis in some 2,600 lawsuits brought by state, local and tribal governments, hospitals, unions and others, filed for bankruptcy Sunday in the first step toward putting the settlement into effect.

 Under the deal, valued by Purdue at potentially more than $10 billion over time, the Sacklers would give up ownership of the company, and it would be reconstituted as a “public benefit trust.”
-Its profits — from opioids, as well as from overdose antidotes and addiction-treatment drugs — would go into the settlement.
+Its profits from opioids, as well as from overdose antidotes and addiction-treatment drugs, would go toward the settlement.

-While OxyContin and other prescription drugs like it have what are widely accepted as legitimate medical purposes — namely, relieving severe pain — activists and others are troubled by the prospect of the continued sale of Purdue’s opioids in the U.S. and overseas.
+While OxyContin and other prescription drugs like it have what are widely accepted as legitimate medical uses — namely, relieving severe pain — activists and others are troubled by the prospect of the continued sale of Purdue’s opioids in the U.S. and overseas.

 “It’s blood money paying for blood money,” said Lynn Wencus, of Wrentham, Massachusetts, whose son Jeff died at 33 of an overdose in 2017.
 “It’s ludicrous.
 The whole thing would be almost comical if we weren’t talking about human lives here.”